elixirschool/elixirschool/lessons/en/basics/comprehensions.md

 ```

 That's it!
-List comprehensions are an easy way to iterate through collections concisely.
+List comprehensions are another way to iterate through collections concisely.